The Book Arts Workshop at Dartmouth Libraries has three main areas of focus.

 For Students, Staff, and Community Members

-Consider these questions to help you get ready to make a project in the Book Arts Workshop.
+Use this easy checklist to help you plan for and finish a project in the Book Arts Workshop.

 For Faculty: